ARISE-Initiative/robomimic/docs/modules/models.md

 ## Observation Encoder and Decoder
  `ObservationEncoder` and `ObservationDecoder` are basic building blocks for dealing with observation dictionary inputs and outputs.
 They are designed to take in multiple streams of observation modalities as input (e.g. a dictionary containing images and robot proprioception signals), and output a dictionary of predictions like actions and subgoals.
-Below is an example of how to manually create an `ObservationEncoder` instance by registering observation modalities with the `register_modality` function.
+Below is an example of how to manually create an `ObservationEncoder` instance by registering observation modalities with the `register_obs_key` function.

 ```python
 from robomimic.models.obs_nets import ObservationEncoder, CropRandomizer, MLP, VisualCore, ObservationDecoder